google/applied-machine-learning-intensive/v2/04_classification/05_introduction_to_image_classification/slides.md

 > 9     | Ankle boot

 <!--
-The images in the Fashion MNIST dataset are labeled with one of the shown classes.
+The images in the Fashion-MNIST dataset are labeled with one of the shown classes.
 The numeric label is the target of the model.
 -->

 ---